Skip to code content (skip section selection)

 (F) The Metro Human Resources Department shall provide reasonable and necessary staff support for the operation of the Ethics Commission, including all training of Metro Officers required in this section.

-(G) The Ethics Commission shall be the official custodian of financial disclosure statements to be filed under this subchapter.
+(G) The Ethics Commission shall be the official custodian of all registrations and statements to be filed under this chapter.

 (H) (1) The Ethics Commission shall conduct at least one annual training and review session open and available to all Metro Officers, and such other training and review activities as shall from time to time be requested by the Metro Mayor, the Metro Council, or Ethics Commission.

-(2) All Metro Officers in office on the effective date of this subchapter shall be required to attend one training session conducted by the Ethics Commission within 12 months of the effective date of this subchapter and at least once every 24 months thereafter.
-All Metro Officers elected or appointed after the effective date of this subchapter shall be required to attend one training session conducted by the Ethics Commission within 12 months of his or her election or appointment, and at least once every 24 months thereafter.
+(2) All Metro Officers shall be required to attend one training session conducted by the Ethics Commission within 12 months of his or her election or appointment, and at least once every 24 months thereafter.

 (I) The Ethics Commission shall prepare and submit an annual report to the Metro Council, summarizing the activities, decisions, and advisory opinions of the Ethics Commission.
 The annual report may also recommend changes to the text or administration of this Ethics Code.
 The annual report must be submitted no later than July 31st of each fiscal year, covering to the previous fiscal year ending June 30th, and must be filed with the Metro Council Clerk.
 The annual report shall be made available on the Metro website with a statement that financial disclosure forms are available for public inspection with the Ethics Commission.
 On a monthly basis, a report must be prepared and submitted to Metro Council if any decisions or advisory opinions have been pending for more than 180 days from the date of the complaint or request.
 The report shall summarize the Ethics Commission’s actions on the request or complaint, reasons for delay, and an anticipated time frame for issuance of a decision.